Applying for a role at the University

 Find a role by searching our current vacancies.
 With every job posted, you can quickly see a description of what the job entails, and the closing date for applications.

 You'll also see details about where the job sits on our salary scales, and the level of salary you'll get.
-We're committed to paying the real Living Wage for all roles, as set by the Living Wage Foundation – the current rate outside of London is £9.00 per hour.
+We're committed to paying the real Living Wage for all roles, as set by the Living Wage Foundation.

 You can find details of our current salary scales, including all the spine points and grades, in the table below.
 Each year, you'll progress another point within your grade, until you reach the top of it.